Atlinx/Godot-Mono-CustomResourceRegistry/README.md

-# Godot Mono CustomResourceRegister Plugin
+# Godot Mono Custom Resource Registry Plugin

 This is a Godot C# plugin that registers custom C# resources and custom nodes for Godot.
 This plugin works as a workaround for this Godot engine [issue](https://github.com/godotengine/godot/issues/27470).